neatcoin/docs/docs/atomic-swap.md

 * **Value**: the amount of money to send in the source blockchain.
 In our case, this is `100 NEAT`.
 * **Duration**: how long (in block numbers) the atomic swap is valid for.
-A recommended value is 14400 (one day).
+A recommended value is 14400 on Neatcoin, and 1440 on Kulupu (one day).

 The initiator then copies the "secret hash" and let the counterparty know this value.
 The initiator then submits the extrinsic on-chain.